fgilde/MudBlazor.Extensions/README.md

  - 1.7.83 > Add new Component for displaying images [MudExImageViewer](https://www.mudex.org/image-view) also registered as IMudExFileDisplay [see file sample](https://www.mudex.org/file-display?file=logo.png)
  - 1.7.81 > Add support for style and class in MudExCardList
  - 1.7.81 > Add Itemtemplate for MudExUploadEdit
- - 1.7.81 > Add Param for MudExUploadEdit to allow custom title in preview dialog based on File
- - 1.7.81 > Fix bug for Checkbox in MudExObjectEdit and ensure new param Value is used
- - 1.7.81 > Update package to MudBlazor 6.12.0
- - 1.7.80 > Add target for .net8
- - 1.7.80 > Update package to MudBlazor 6.11.2
- - 1.7.80 > New Component [MudExAdditionalAdornment](https://www.mudex.org/additional-adornments) to add as many additional adornments as you want to any MudInput
- - 1.7.79 > Allow inherit from MudExJsRequiredBaseComponent for other projects
- - 1.7.79 > Hide dropdown icon if readonly in MudExSelect
- - 1.7.79 > Set cursor to default for MudExSelect if readonly
 <!-- CHANGELOG:END -->
 Full change log can be found [here](https://github.com/fgilde/MudBlazor.Extensions/blob/main/MudBlazor.Extensions/Docs/CHANGELOG.md)